 English Language Requirements

 The University of Washington requires documented English language proficiency for students whose native language is not English.
 Unless students have completed a 4-year bachelor's degree in the U.S. or other English speaking country, or all university instruction was in English, they will have to take the TOEFL exam.
-Students who intend to apply for teaching assistantships should take the Versant Language Test and must meet additional requirements.
+We will not waive the TOEFL exam requirement for students who have a master's degree from the U.S. Students who intend to apply for teaching assistantships should take the Versant Language Test and must meet additional requirements.

 - About Us